mjordan/islandora_workbench_docs/docs/user_management.md

 ## Password management

-Workbench configuration files must contain a `username` setting (unless you use an external credentials file, as described below), but you can provide the corresponding password in three ways:
+Workbench configuration files must contain a `username` setting (unless you use an external credentials file, as described below), but you can provide the corresponding password in three ways, depending on your security tolerance:

-1. in the `password` setting in your YAML configuration file
+1. in the `password` setting in your YAML configuration file (least secure)
-1. in the `ISLANDORA_WORKBENCH_PASSWORD` environment variable
+1. in the `ISLANDORA_WORKBENCH_PASSWORD` environment variable (more secure)
-1. in response to a prompt when you run Workbench.
+1. in response to a prompt when you run Workbench (most secure).

 If the `password` setting is present in your configuration files, Workbench will use its value as the user password and will ignore the other two methods of providing a password.
 If the `password` setting is absent, Workbench will look for the `ISLANDORA_WORKBENCH_PASSWORD` environment variable and if it is present, use its value.
 If both the `password` setting and the `ISLANDORA_WORKBENCH_PASSWORD` environment variable are absent, Workbench will prompt the user for a password before proceeding.